Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_an_Unresponsive_S3_Endpoint.md

    Curl Response Code for ncn-s003: 200
    ```

    **Troubleshooting:** If an error occurs with the above script, then `echo $num_storage_nodes`.
    If it is not an integer that matches the known configuration of the number of Utility Storage nodes, then run `cloud-init init` to refresh the `cloud-init` cache.
    Alternatively, manually set that number if the number of Utility Storage nodes is known.

 1. Verify `HAProxy` and `KeepAlived` status.

    `KeepAlived:`

-   1. Check KeepAlived on each node running ceph-radosgw.
+   1. Check `KeepAlived` on each node running `ceph-radosgw`.
 By default, this will be all Utility Storage nodes, but may differ based on your configuration.

    ```bash
    systemctl is-active keepalived.service